Bihar County: Modern times

 In 1920, by the Treaty of Trianon about 75% of the county became part of Romania.
 The west of the county remained in Hungary.
 The capital of this smaller county Bihar was Berettyóújfalu.
-In 1940, by the Second Vienna Award, the county's territory have been extended by its former parts gained from Romania.
+In 1940, by the Second Vienna Award, the county's territory was extended by its former parts gained from Romania; in October 1944, during World War II, Romania regained control of that territory.

 In 1950, the Hungarian county Bihar was merged with Hajdú County to form Hajdú-Bihar county.
 The southernmost part of Hungarian Bihar (the area around Sarkad and Okány) went to Békés County.

 The Romanian part of former Bihar County now forms the Romanian Bihor County, except the southernmost part (around Beliu), which is in Arad County.